cameronnorman/.vim_files/README.md

 #How to install .vim_files

-Run the following commands step by step
+Run the following commands step by step in your terminal

 1. ```git clone git@github.com:cameronnorman/.vim_files.git ~/.vim```
 2. ```cp ~/.vimrc ~/```